jlhood/jlhood.github.io/_pages/books.md

 This is a list of books I recommend reading.
 If this list seems overwhelming, try the marathon strategy I describe in [Tips for New Software Developers](/tips-for-new-software-developers/).
 Establish a routine of reading for 20-30 minutes a day.
 What works best for me is to have a set time each day that I read, but there are other strategies as well.
 If 20-30 minutes seems too intimidating, make [Mini Habits](https://www.amazon.com/Mini-Habits-Smaller-Bigger-Results/dp/1494882272) the first book you read.

+I've enabled comments on this page so feel free to add your own recommendations!

 ### Personal/Career Development

 I'm putting personal development books first, because developers tend to prioritize them last.
 However, I've found that improving yourself as a person makes you a better developer, not to mention more satisfied with your job and life in general.

 1. [Crucial Confrontations](https://www.amazon.com/Crucial-Confrontations-Resolving-Promises-Expectations/dp/0071446524) - This book changed the way I think about and handle confrontation.
 It's helped me immensely in my career and personal life.
 1. [Finding Flow](https://www.amazon.com/Finding-Flow-Psychology-Engagement-Masterminds/dp/0465024114) - Concise, excellent read.
 The best book I've found explaining "how to feel consistently happy/satisfied in life."
-1. [The Power of Vulnerability](https://www.amazon.com/Power-Vulnerability-Teachings-Authenticity-Connection/dp/B00D1Z9RFU) - Great counterargument to perceived "gladiator culture" of stereotypical male-dominated technology workplace.
-You don't have to be an asshole to be a successful developer.
+1. [The Power of Vulnerability](https://www.amazon.com/Power-Vulnerability-Teachings-Authenticity-Connection/dp/B00D1Z9RFU) - Great counterargument to the "gladiator culture" of the stereotypical male-dominated technology workplace.
+You don't have to be an asshole to be a successful developer. 😊
 1. [Self Compassion](https://www.amazon.com/Self-Compassion-Proven-Power-Being-Yourself/dp/0061733520) - Are you sensing a theme here?
 Yes, the software industry is filled with a bunch of Type A, overachievers who set high expectations on themselves and struggle with Imposter Syndrome.
 However, the pressure people put on themselves as a result can become counterproductive and lead to burnout.
 If this sounds like you, read this book.

 ### Productivity